 Undergraduate arrested for laptop theft

-5. Undergraduate student Gerard Markham was arrested on grand larceny charges on Friday, Aug.
+5. An undergraduate student was arrested on grand larceny charges on Friday, Aug.
 31 at approximately 4 p.m. for the theft of a notebook computer from Gleason Library that occurred on Aug.
 20. The notebook’s owner had installed the LoJack tracking system which helped lead to the successful recovery.

-After obtaining a search warrant, Rochester Police and UR Security investigators searched Markham’s room in Gale House and found the stolen notebook, according to Lafferty.
+After obtaining a search warrant, Rochester Police and UR Security investigators searched the student’s room in Gale House and found the stolen notebook, according to Lafferty.
 The case is currently pending adjudication and has been referred to the Office of the Dean of Students for further review.